raubinsharya/nodejsrestapi/README.md

 # Nodejsrestapi
-This rest api is built using Nodejs.
+This rest api is built using Nodejs Express.
-It has register,login upload file download file and all routes are protected It can handle many users simultenously.
-No body can access without signin
+It has register,login,file upload, file download file  and all routes are protected using jwt.
+It can handle many users simultenously.
+No body can access without login Files are stored in disk and file details are maintained in mongodb